philipnilsson/Badness10k/posts/2016-07-02-distributive-law.markdown

 result in an easier time for users to reliably decompose problems involving streams into smaller constituent parts.

-Is is possible other formal arguments can be made in favour of the `Rx.js`'s default behaviour.
+Is is possible other formal arguments can be made in favour of `Rx.js`'s default behaviour.
 (The author of this article is a contributor to `Bacon.js`).

+**Exercise** Confirm that the `sample` operator defined by the marble diagram for `Bacon.js` distributes over `merge`, while the `Rx.js` one does not.